William Thwaites

-General Sir William Thwaites, (9 June 1868 – 22 June 1947) was a British Army officer who served as commander of the British Army of the Rhine.
+General Sir William Thwaites, (9 June 1868 – 22 June 1947) was a British Army officer who served with distinction on the Western Front during the First World War, most notably in command of the 46th (North Midland) Division for over two years, from 1916 to 1918.
+He ended his career as commander of the British Army of the Rhine during the interwar period.

 Early life and education

-Thwaites was born in Kensington, the son of William Thwaites of Durham Villas.
-He was educated at Wellington College, Berkshire and at Heidelberg before passing into the Royal Military Academy, Woolwich.
+William Thwaites was born in June 1868 in Kensington, the son of William Thwaites of Durham Villas.
+He was educated at Wellington College, Berkshire, and at Heidelberg before passing into the Royal Military Academy, Woolwich.

-Military career
+Early military career

-Thwaites was commissioned into the Royal Artillery in February 1887.
+Thwaites was commissioned as a second lieutenant into the Royal Artillery on 16 February 1887.

 He was promoted to lieutenant on 16 February 1890 and to captain on 10 October 1897.

-He served in the Second Boer War 1899–1900 as an Adjutant in 33rd Brigade Royal Field Artillery, and took part in operations in Natal in late 1899, including engagements at Rietfontein and Lombard′s Knop and the defence of Ladysmith.
+He served in the Second Boer War from 1899 to 1900 as an adjutant of the 33rd Brigade, Royal Field Artillery (RFA), and took part in operations in Natal in late 1899, including engagements at Rietfontein and Lombard's Knop and the defence of Ladysmith.
 For his service he was mentioned in despatches.

 Following his return to the United Kingdom, he served as divisional adjutant in Kildare until late 1902, after he was promoted to major on 20 August 1902.

-In February 1912 he was seconded for service on the staff and appointed as a general staff officer, grade 2 of the 2nd London Division.
+In February 1912 he was seconded for service on the staff and appointed as a general staff officer, grade 2 (GSO2) of the 2nd London Division of the Territorial Force (TF).

-He served in the First World War on the Western Front in France and Belgium.
-He was confirmed as GSO1 of the 2nd London Division on 5 August.
-After being promoted to the temporary rank of brigadier general in June 1915, he took command of the 141st (5th London) Brigade, taking over from its previous commander, George Colborne Nugent, who had been killed.
-He was then promoted to the temporary rank of major general and made general officer commanding (GOC) of the 46th (North Midland) Division in July 1916.
-He was appointed a Companion of the Order of the Bath (CB) in January 1917.
-His major general's rank became substantive in June 1918.